myactivetribe.com is supported by its readers. When you purchase through links on our site, we may earn an affiliate commission.

 Sole F85 and Horizon 7.8 have 22″ x 60″ running lengths.
 This is ample space for walking as well as running for overweight individuals as well as tall athletes.

 3G Cardio Elite Runner has 22″ x 62″.
-So it has 2 inches extra in length, giving more confidence to tall individuals while running.
-The Elite Runner wins here, but the width is the same for all three.
+So it is 2 inches extra in length, giving more confidence to tall individuals and serious runners.
+The Elite Runner wins here.

 Weight